There are many trails in the Cultus Lake area that both novice and more experienced hikers enjoy. They include:

 Distance (return): 4 km

 Elevation Gain: 120 m

-Seven giant Douglas Fir, some standing, some fallen, await you on this trail.
-Steps allow a close-up view when you near the trees.
+Hike info: Seven giant Douglas Fir – some standing, some fallen – await you on this trail.
+Steps allow for a close-up view when you near the trees.

-Directions: See Cultus Lake Area above.
-Follow signs to Cultus Lake Provincial Park and travel 1.3 km from the park entrance to Spring Bay picnic area on your right and park.
-Crossing the road, go uphill to your right, turn left into Clear Creek Campground, and left at the sign for the trail.
-25 m further turn left again to hike to the giant trees.
-From there you can turn around or continue to Entrance Bay Campground and turning left, return to your car via the main road.
+Directions: Follow signs to Cultus Lake Provincial Park and travel 1.3 km from the park entrance to Spring Bay picnic area on your right and park.
+Crossing the road, go uphill to your right, turn left into Clear Creek Campground and then left at the sign for the trail.
+25 m further, turn left again to hike to the giant trees.
+From there, you can turn around or continue to Entrance Bay Campground and then, turning left, return to your car via the main road.

 Alternate: Trail can be accessed from Entrance Bay Campground.
 Park at Day Use, cross main road to campground and keep right.
 Trail starts just past Site #7.
-Steeper this way.
+Hike is steeper this way.

 Vedder Mountain Ridge Trail